naveenr414/Concept-Learning/README.md

 ## Concept Intervention and Training CEM Vectors
 We use the Concept Embedding Model (CEM) to test for intervention with hierarchies.
 The CEM model has its own dependencies, and instructions for setting it up is available <a href="https://github.com/mateoespinosa/cem/tree/main">here</a>.
-We modify certain files to account for concept hierarchy-specific functionality, and place t hose files in scripts/cem_scripts
+We modify certain files to account for concept hierarchy-specific functionality, place those files in `scripts/cem_scripts`, and store a working directory with all those files in the `cem` folder

 ### Training CEM Vectors
 To train CEM vectors, we run the following: